 Most people try to hide our flaws, but what’s natural to our character is also seductive.
 Something you can’t control can be your most seductive quality.

 Confess something bad about you, or something bad that you did.
 One honest gesture will cover many deceitful ones (this is a law of the 48 Laws of Power).

 Danger of Weaknesses

-Some weakness like neediness has no seductive value.
+Some weaknesses like neediness have no seductive value.
 And timing is everything: only share it when they’re already falling for you.

 #14.
 Confuse Desire and Reality